JehanKandy/GITHUB-UserProfile-v3.1.0/README.md

 - - This is the 3rd major release of the Project
 <br>

-- - Adding new Themes for Project
+- - Adding new Themes for Project and Update
 <br>

-- - This version was developed for Testing (2.0.0-beta1 (07 June 2023) - Latest)
+- - Update User Profile
 <br>

 - The 2.0.0-beta1 (07 June 2023)
 <br>